Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Experiments

 We present two controlled synthetic experiments that validate the first two pitfalls from Section~\ref{sec:lp-unify}: origin anchoring (\S\ref{sec:origin-anchored-failure}) and convex-hull inclusion (\S\ref{sec:convex-hull}).
 In each case, we compare the prototype classifier against a ridge readout with bias.
 The third pitfall, calibration failure (\S\ref{sec:calibration}), is validated separately in Appendix~\ref{ap:calibration-details}; full setup details and additional variants are in Appendix~\ref{ap:additional-synth}.

-\paragraph{Origin-anchored failure under translation.} We verify Proposition~\ref{prop:translation} on a balanced binary classification task in $\mathbb{R}^{64}$.
+\paragraph{Origin-anchored failure under translation.} We verify Remark~\ref{rem:translation} on a balanced binary classification task in $\mathbb{R}^{64}$.
 We generate two Gaussian clusters with fixed separation and translate the embedding cloud by $t u$, where $u$ is the cluster-separation direction.
 Because translation preserves pairwise distances, the task does not become harder.
 Figure~\ref{fig:collapse_and_convex_hull}a shows that a bias-enabled ridge readout maintains near-perfect accuracy throughout, while prototype accuracy degrades toward chance as the origin-anchored boundary becomes increasingly misaligned with the translated data cloud.

-\paragraph{Convex-hull prototype failure under multimodality.} We verify Proposition~\ref{prop:domination} on a three-class problem in $\mathbb{R}^{64}$ where one class is bimodal and the other two are unimodal.
-As the two modes of the bimodal class separate, its centroid moves toward and eventually into the convex hull of the other class prototypes.
-As shown in Figure~\ref{fig:collapse_and_convex_hull}b, prototype recall for the multimodal class then collapses to zero, exactly as predicted by the convex-hull inclusion analysis, while the ridge readout continues to recover the class with high recall.
-This confirms that the failure arises from the single-centroid readout, not from the underlying task becoming unsolvable.
+\paragraph{Convex-hull prototype failure under multimodality.} We validate the $\varepsilon$-relaxed form of Proposition~\ref{prop:domination} (Definition~\ref{def:eps-domination}, Appendix~\ref{ap:eps-domination}) on a three-class problem in $\mathbb{R}^{64}$.
+One class is bimodal with modes separated by $\delta$; the other two are unimodal with prototypes at $\pm 0.6\delta$ along the same axis, plus a small offset that keeps the task linearly separable.
+As $\delta$ grows, the unimodal prototypes gain norm while the bimodal prototype remains bounded, so the bimodal class becomes $\varepsilon$-dominated under inner-product scoring.
+Figure~\ref{fig:collapse_and_convex_hull}b shows its prototype recall collapsing to zero, while ridge maintains high recall.
+The failure therefore comes from the single-centroid readout, not task difficulty.